orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Like that you can also conceptualize multiple steps of none, initial -> initial -> initial -> terminal

 `composition - equivalence - >` ; up the arity, probably makes less sense?

-- noticing of runtime inconsistencies from some perspective ; adjustable
 - detach all connections into single one, what's this interpretation , move some connections to ignorant ref only,
 - Multiplier edge, ring addition